joetan79/stakewars-iii/challenges/challenge_5.md

 ```
 > You can always find the current version of commit number in [this file](https://github.com/near/stakewars-iii/blob/main/commit.md)

-And compile `nearcore` binary:
+Then compile `nearcore` binary:

 ```
 cargo build -p neard --release --features shardnet
 ```

-Feel free to take a break because compiling `nearcore` binary can take some time!
+NOTE: compiling `nearcore` binary can take some time, feel free to take some rest.

 When it's done you should initialize working directory and get a couple of required configuration files: